 What should you avoid ordering at restaurants?
-Chefs reveal secrets
+10 chef secrets, revealed

 If you think recipes are the only secrets chefs have been keeping from us, think again!

-Food Network conducted an anonymous survey among chefs across the country and convinced them to share 25 secrets they'll never tell their diners.
+Food Network conducted an anonymous survey among professional chefs across the country and convinced them to share dozens of secrets they'll never tell their diners.

 Here are 10 that we think you need to know:

-1. Picky eaters are a pain
+1. Picky eaters are a pain.

 Want the chicken marsala with peas instead of mushrooms?
 Hope you also want an annoyed chef, because according to the survey, over 60 percent of chefs said they find substitutions irritating.

-2. Pass the bread — to another table
+2. Pass the bread, please ... to another table.

-Three chefs admitted that uneaten (but possibly handled) bread removed from one table makes its way to a new table at their restaurants.
+Three chefs admitted that uneaten, but possibly handled, bread removed from one table may makes its way to a new table at their restaurants.

-3. The 5-second rule
+3. The 5-second rule.

-You know that unwritten rule that states if you drop food on the floor, it's still good if you pick it up within five seconds?
+You know that unwritten rule that states if you drop food on the floor, it's still OK to eat if you pick it up within five seconds?
 Well, chefs know it, too, and 25 percent of them said they actually follow it.
 Good thing we discovered the rule checks out!

-4. What not to order
+4. What not to order.

 When dining out, most chefs avoid pasta and chicken dishes because they're the "most overpriced" and the "least interesting" options on the menu.